allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

     * A new decision should be made when a previous decision cannot be implemented
     * When a choice is disputed, use Github issue tracker and let team members share their opinion
-    * : Efficient communication within and outside of teams
+    * Efficient communication within and outside of teams
-    * :heavy_exclamation_mark: TODO: add any additional items in the A category for the decision making as a team

 * Unacceptable Conduct (U):
   * Members shall not